LLNL/MuyGPyS/README.md

 When training hyperparameters, one might want to apply prior knowledge to constrain the range of reasonable values that the optimizer should consider.
-`muyscans` has built-in bounds that can be overridden with the `optim_bounds` kwarg, which expects a dict mapping hyperparameter name strings to 2-tuples specifying the lower and upper bounds to be considered for optimization, respectively.
+`MuyGPyS` has built-in bounds that can be overridden with the `optim_bounds` kwarg, which expects a dict mapping hyperparameter name strings to 2-tuples specifying the lower and upper bounds to be considered for optimization, respectively.

 `optim_bounds` example:
 ```